firebolt-db/godocs/docs/Guides/loading-data/creating-access-keys-aws.md

       ]
    }
    ```
-**IMPORTANT:** Make sure to replace "<bucket>"  with the S3 bucket to which you want to provide access.
+**IMPORTANT:** In the above, for the "Resource" field, make sure to replace "bucket"  with the S3 bucket to which you want to provide access.

 5. Enter a description for the policy and click **Create Policy**